javide/nepy_android/README.md

+# Nepy

-# An Android free app to get to know all the species of carnivorous plants of genus Nepenthes.
+An Android free app to get to know all the species of carnivorous plants of genus Nepenthes.